gr33pp/gr33pp.github.io/posts/ctflearn/posts/gobustme.md

 ===============================================================
 ```

-/flag directory looks more like it could be but /hide gave us the flag
+/flag directory looked more like it could be but /hide gave the flag

 ![Imgur](https://i.imgur.com/rrHdYSL.png)

 ![Imgur](https://i.imgur.com/pHknpCi.png)